brunobelloni/AphidNet/README.md

 # AphidNet

 AphidNet is a Convolutional Neural Network trained with the VGG16 architecture with the weights of the imagenet competition.
-The classifier achieved a validation accuracy of **97.33%** when predicting 3 life stages of a _Rhopalosiphum padi_: nymph, winged and winged.
+The classifier achieved a validation accuracy of **97.33%** when predicting 3 life stages of a _Rhopalosiphum padi_: nymph, wingless and winged.

 ## Getting Started